alexyush/CV/cv.md

 ## Experience
 ### Software engineer, ITechArt, may 2021 – till now
 #### Trading Platform.
-The WEB app as a POC for trading platform for trading and donating with all kinds of cryptos and currencies on the basis of 2 entities.
+The WEB App as a POC for trading platform with all kinds of cryptos and currencies on the basis of 2 entities.
 * Achievements
     * Launched the project from the scratch as part of the team
     * Developed dynamic user interfaces and business logic from scratch